erikhaugsby/swc/docs/intro.md

 !!! note

     The information on this page is accurate for phones that are up-to-date as of September, 2024.
     Depending on your phone and software version, the specific steps might differ to what is shown here.

-!!! note "Read this before you start"
+??? note "Is the YouTube app already installed?"

     Some phones have the YouTube app installed by default.
     Here's how to check if your phone already has the YouTube app installed:

     === "Android"

+        1. Tap the "Home" button, which is a circle in the bottom-middle of the screen.
-        1. Swipe up from the bottom of the display.
-The "App Drawer" screen will appear (see the screenshot below).
+        2. Swipe up from the bottom of the display.
+The "App Drawer" screen appears (see the screenshot below).
 Note that what you see might vary slightly depending on your specific model of phone.
-        2. Tap the search field, which in the screenshot is shown at the top of the screen.
+        3. Tap the search field, which in the screenshot is shown at the top of the screen.
-        3. Type **YouTube**.
+        4. Type **YouTube**.
-        4. If the YouTube app appears in the search results, the app is already installed and you can click on the icon to start using it.
+        5. If the YouTube app appears in the search results, the app is already installed and you can click on the icon to start using it.

           ![Android app drawer](android_app-drawer.png)